Basic Training

 .Colossians 3:4 | Read Col. 2:12 to understand why this verse says Christ is our life.
 1 Thessalonians 4:17; Revelation 1:7; 1 Corinthians 6:16,20; Colossians 3:15;

-We are the body of Christ and so He lives vicariously through us.
-When He returns it says "ye shall appear also" because we'll be seen with Him.
+We are the body of Christ and so He lives vicariously on earth through us.
+When He returns, it says, "ye shall appear also" because we'll be seen with Him.
 Maybe we'll fill the entire sky being the reason that everybody will see Him (and us) when He returns.

 .Colossians 3:5 | Galatians 5:19